Movers and SHAKERS

 U.S. Oil Prices vs. International

 U.S. oil prices jumped and then declined yesterday (July 7) as traders deciphered and adjusted to the new OPEC outlook.
-Oil price volatility isn’t all that was experienced by the uncertain future.
+Oil price volatility isn’t all that the markets experienced by the uncertain future.
 Oil spreads, the gap between international crude and U.S. production have narrowed.
 Producers globally benefit from higher prices.
 Downstream related business such as refiners prefer fat spreads between U.S. and non-domestic per barrel prices.
 The narrowing can be seen as a drag on some U.S. energy stocks.

 Benchmark U.S. crude oil prices were up about 1% Wednesday morning (July 7), then turned sharply down about 2.6% by 10:40 a.m.
 E.S.T.
 Benchmark global crude prices began up about 0.8% before turning lower, dropping about 2.1%.
 West Texas Intermediate oil futures, the U.S. benchmark, are at $71.48 a barrel.
 Brent crude oil futures, the international benchmark, are at $72.95 a barrel.